 Next day we opted for a boat ride on Tam Coc river.
 It looked great from above so we decided to hop on a boat and navigate through the many caves, created by the river.
 A nice lady paddled the boat with all three of us in it, which was kind of hard to watch.
 She taught us Vietnamese words for animals we met on the way, from birds, cats and frogs to pigs having a bath.

-We asked the staff at the ecolodge to find us a transfer and they came up with a really good price for a direct ride from Ninh Binh to Moc Chau.
+The ecolodge staff came up with a really good price for a direct ride from Ninh Binh to Moc Chau.
 This saved us lots of time, hassle and bus changes.
 Moc Chau was supposed to be our first northern stop, going further to Mu Cang Chai, but due to lousy weather and some health issues we didn't reach that far.

 The surrounding however, was beautiful.
 Tea everywhere.

-On our second day we moved to the only hotel around as we were in need of a clean room with a nice bathroom.
+On our second day we moved to the only proper hotel around as we were in need of a clean room with a nice bathroom.
 They also had a decent restaurant as it was extremely difficult to find a meal around.
 They were grilling dogs by the street as well so yeah ...
 We checked tripadvisor but the best rated restaurant was closed and the second one wouldn't serve us.
-They weren't mean at all, they just smilingly waved us out in Vietnamese, we figured they were expecting a huge group of guests.
+They weren't mean at all, they just smilingly waved us out in Vietnamese, it seemed like they were preparing tables for a huge group.

 We met a nice driver that took us to a larger tea plantation.
 The area is inhabited by different ethnic minorities and there were little Hmong girls running around the tea bushes.
 Moc Chau seems like the place most tourists skip.
 We only saw locals and Vietnamese visitors.
 The green tea hills are definitely worth a visit.